together-science/symtype/CONTRIBUTING.md

 your pull request will be reviewed and you will receive some feedback to make sure that your pull request fits in with

--   the roadmap for together.science and symtype
+-   the roadmap for together.science and SymType
 -   the architecture of the project
 -   the coding guidelines of the project

 Once your pull request has been accepted, it will be merged into the master branch.

-Congratulations, you've become a symtype and together.science contributor!
+Congratulations, you've become a SymType and together.science contributor!
 Thanks for your help!